This guidance is for people who wish to appeal a registration decision made by Social Work England.

 It is important that your representative is not a witness at the hearing.

 The adjudicators are responsible for how hearings are conducted, but they must do it in a way that they think is fair.

 - The panel chair of the adjudicators will start the hearing.
 They will introduce the adjudicators and ask everyone else to introduce themselves.

 - The adjudicators will then deal with any preliminary issues, service and any adjournment requests.
-This may include things such as deciding whether to proceed in the absence of an appellant or has the appellant been given the required amount of notice with regards to the appeal hearing.
+This may include things such as deciding whether to proceed in your absence or whether you have been given the required amount of notice with regards to the appeal hearing.

 - You, or a representative acting on your behalf, will then be asked to present your case and call any witnesses.

-- If you are not represented, the adjudicators may ask the lawyer representing Social Work England to introduce the background to the appeal.
+- If you are not represented, the adjudicators may ask our advocate to introduce the background to the appeal.

 - The adjudicators will then have the opportunity to ask you, and any witnesses who are there on your behalf, any questions they might have.

-- Social Work England will then have the opportunity to ask you, and any witnesses who are there on your behalf, any questions.
+- Our advocate will then have the opportunity to ask you, and any witnesses who are there on your behalf, any questions.

-- Social Work England will then present its case, and have the opportunity to call its own witnesses.
+- Our advocate will then present its case, and have the opportunity to call its own witnesses.
 Both you and the adjudicators will then have the opportunity to ask any questions of Social Work England’s witnesses.

-- Both you and Social Work England will then have the opportunity to make any closing arguments about the appeal.
+- Both you and Social Work England's advocate will then have the opportunity to make any closing arguments about the appeal.

 - The adjudicators will then leave and make their decision.